Cops: Officer hit after couple tries to use fake bills

 Officer struck by SUV after couple tries to use fake $100 bills at CVS, police say

-Failing to persuade an Amityville CVS to accept counterfeit 100 dollar bills in early December, a couple retreated to an SUV.
+Failing to persuade an Amityville CVS to accept counterfeit $100-bills in early December, a couple retreated to an SUV.
 When the police arrived, responding to the store’s request, the woman backed up, striking the officer and then a parked car before driving off, Nassau County police said on Wednesday.

 This happened on Dec.
 5 around 4 p.m.
 Now, police are offering a $5,000 cash reward to anyone who could help them locate the suspects by calling 1-800-220-TIPS, texting “SCPD” and a message to “CRIMES” (274637) or by email at www.tipsubmit.com.
 All calls, text messages and emails will be kept confidential.